hashicorp/terraform/website/intro/getting-started/provision.html.md

 Terraform will output anything from provisioners to the console, but in this case there is no output.
-However, we can verify everything worked by looking at the `ip_address.txt` file:
+However, we can verify everything worked by looking at the `ip_address.txt` file on your local machine:

 ```
 $ cat ip_address.txt